benswift/benswift.github.io/_posts/2019-10-16-making-altair-vega-lite-charts-readable-without-squinting.md

 ---
-title: Making altair/vega-lite charts readable without squinting
+title: Making Altair/Vega-Lite charts readable without squinting
 date: 2019-10-16 20:14 +1100
+tags: web python
 ---

-My love for the [Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448) runs deep, and in particular for Hadley Wickham's venerable `ggplot2` which showed me the light back when I was a young PhD student.
-Seriously, once you have your head around it it makes playing with different views on data _so easy_, and the ability to quickly try lots of different datavis approaches feels like you have superpowers.
-These days I often work in Python, and for datavis I'm enjoying [Altair](https://altair-viz.github.io/index.html) which is based around the same philosophy.
+My love for the [Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448) runs deep, and in particular for Hadley Wickham's famous `ggplot2` which showed me the light back when I was a young PhD student.
+Seriously, once you have your head around how it works it gives you datavis superpowers.
+These days I often work in Python, and for datavis I'm enjoying [Altair](https://altair-viz.github.io/index.html) which is based around the same philosophy (and outputs to [Vega-Lite](https://vega.github.io/vega-lite/) for rendering in the browser).

 Recently I've needed to (a) create some snazzy graphs with Altair and (b) display them in a slide deck.
 Part (a) was actually the easy part---the tricky